tessro/Admiral.app/README.markdown

 Admiral registers vim-inspired global hotkeys for switching applications.
 It's like `screen` for your GUI!

-This is also a giant, horrible dirty hack.
+I wrote Admiral in a fit of productivity-induced mouse-hating rage.
+It is a giant, horrible dirty hack.
 I make no apologies for this.
+I just want to get back to work, dammit!

 ## Installation